 - And simply, the large amount of public money involved.

-Proper regulation of public procurement is of the utmost importance in order to guard against corruption, inefficiency and wastefulness.
+Proper regulation of public procurement is of the utmost importance in order to guard against corruption, inefficiency, and wastefulness.

 The importance of public procurement in South Africa is illustrated by the fact that it has been afforded constitutional status.
-The Constitution (section 217) provides that when the government contracts for goods or services it must do so in accordance with a system that is fair, equitable, transparent, competitive and cost-effective.
+The Constitution (section 217) provides that when the government contracts for goods or services it must do so in accordance with a system that is fair, equitable, transparent, competitive, and cost-effective.

-To give effect to the constitutional status of government procurement legislation has been enacted that supplements and/or replaces previous acts applicable to procurement.
+To give effect to the constitutional status of government procurement legislation has been enacted that supplements and/or replaces previous acts applicable to the procurement.

 Also of importance are inter alia:

-- Broad Based Black Economic Empowerment Act 53 of 2003
+- Broad-Based Black Economic Empowerment Act 53 of 2003

 - Preferential Procurement Policy Framework Act 5 of 2000

 - State Tender Board Act 86 of 1968

 To a large extent “competitiveness” is interrelated with the principle of “cost-effectiveness”.
 An organ of the state should try to obtain the best possible value for money as far as possible.
 A competitive procurement system will assist in obtaining the best value for money.